jgneff/openjdk/README.md

 The Snap package is [strictly confined](https://snapcraft.io/docs/snap-confinement) and adds only two interfaces to its permissions:

-* the [home interface](https://snapcraft.io/docs/home-interface) so that JDK tools like the Java compiler can read your Java source files and write Java class files under your home directory, and
+* the [home interface](https://snapcraft.io/docs/home-interface) for the JDK tools to read and write files under your home directory, and
-* the [desktop interfaces](https://snapcraft.io/docs/desktop-interfaces) so that the Java launcher can run Java desktop applications.
+* the [desktop interfaces](https://snapcraft.io/docs/desktop-interfaces) for the Java launcher to run Java desktop applications.

 ## Trust

-The packages are built in an open and transparent manner so that you can gain trust in the process that creates them instead of having to put all of your trust in the person who publishes them.
-Snap packages built on Launchpad include a manifest that lets you verify the build and identify its dependencies.
-[Launchpad builds](https://launchpad.net/builders) run on transient containers created from trusted images, ensuring that each package is created in a clean and isolated build environment.
+All of the steps in building the packages are open and transparent so that you can gain trust in the process that creates them instead of having to put all of your trust in the person who publishes them.

 | Release | Branch | Source | Package | Channel |
 |:-------:|:------:|:------:|:-------:|:-------:|